 Meet our Founders

-Dr. Jeff De Flavio, Founder
+Dr. Jeff De Flavio, MD, Founder

 Who lives and who dies hinges on what healthcare is available and how much it costs.
 I became a physician because I believe everyone should be able to access the help they need to get well.
 I was drawn to addiction medicine because structural discrimination and bias have stifled the most effective types of treatment.
 Drug users have been made into illegal and invisible people, their behavior criminalized and pushed out of sight.
 I founded Groups to bring the best of modern medical science to those most in need.
 It’s my hope, as it is Paul Farmer’s, that the benefits of such treatment may also “serve as an antidote to despair.”